-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Bermuda
+Mergers & Acquisitions Comparative Guide

 2.2 Are break fees permitted in your jurisdiction (by a buyer and/or the target)?
 If so, under what conditions will they generally be payable?
 What restrictions and other considerations should be addressed in formulating break fees?

 The inclusion of break fees is relatively common.
-When setting a break fee, care must be taken so that the party seeking to recover the fee can demonstrate that it is a payment to represent loss incurred by that party as a consequence of having invested in the negotiation of a transaction that has ultimately been aborted, rather than a provision intended solely to penalise the other party and prevent it from terminating the agreement because it would be economically unfeasible to proceed.
+When setting a break fee, care must be taken so that the party seeking to recover the fee can demonstrate that it is a contractually agreed method of termination rather than a contractual consequence of a breach of the agreement between the parties seeking to serve as an alternative to a damages claim.
+Even if it is found to be the latter, such a break fee may be justifiable if it represents a proportionate way in which to protect legitimate interests of those impacted as a consequence of having invested in the negotiation of a transaction that has ultimately been aborted.

 More innovative approaches to break fees may also be considered.
 We have seen consideration being given to the granting of options to prospective purchasers which would be triggered by a potential third-party acquisition of the target.
 The issuance of those additional shares would make it more expensive and less appealing for the third-party offeror to acquire the target.